M-Ibrahim-Ozdemir/Tech-Community-Developer-Survey-Data-Analysis/README.md

 ---
 The insights presented here are stated in a straightforward manner.
 Much more detailed and advanced analyses can be found in the code file.

+🔍 Comprehensive Analysis Scope
+🔍 Comprehensive Analysis Scope
+Detailed analysis topics I implemented throughout the project and included in the notebooks:

+Financial & Career Metrics:

+Compensation Analysis: Salary distributions and correlation between salary and years of experience.

+Job Satisfaction: Job satisfaction rates according to employment type (Full-time, Freelance, etc.) and work models.

+Demographics & Education:

+Age & Experience: Participants' age groups and sectoral experience durations.

+Educational Background: Relationship between education levels and technology preferences.

+Technology & Sentiment:

+Technology Hubs: Technology usage intensity by region/country.

+Search time - Analyses related to frustration

+Work-Life Balance: Analysis of time management and job search processes, and many other analyses.
+You can access all of them from the code file.

 ## 📈 Key Insights & Findings